 CACF TRAINS the next generation of leaders for our community

-CACF UNITES our diverse community
+CACF UNITES our diverse community and allies

-Our vision is for all children and families, including Asian Pacific Americans, in New York City to be safe, healthy, and able to reach their full potential in life.
+Our VISION is for all children and families, including Asian Pacific Americans, in New York City to be safe, healthy, and able to reach their full potential in life.